Dan Allie, Westfield City Councilor, candidate for State Representative

-As your City Councilor, Dan Allie is committed to making Westfield a great place to live, work, play and retire, for everyone.
+As your City Councilor, Dan Allie is committed to making Westfield a great place to live, work, play and retire.

 Westfield City Councilor Dan Allie placed 2 questions on the ballot, and authored resolutions from the City Council, one to the Speaker DeLeo and Governor Baker requesting reforms to Civil Service, Increases in Local Aid and funding to cities for road maintenance.
 On his first day in office, Governor Baker ordered the Department of Transportation to release $100 million dollars to cities.
 This represents about $660,000 for the city of Westfield.

 As a small business owner and manager, Dan knows how to promote people and grow jobs.